Isaac Singer: Changes to company in Europe

 In 1871, Singer purchased an estate and settled with Isabella in Paignton, Devon, England.
 He commissioned the 110-roomed Oldway Mansion as his private residence, with a hall of mirrors, maze and grotto garden; it was rebuilt by Paris Singer, his third son from Isabella, in the style of the Palace of Versailles.
-And the area became known locally as 'Singerton'.
+The area became known locally as 'Singerton'.
 It has been named by the Victorian Society as a heritage building at risk of disrepair.

 Consequence on global garment industry

 Singer's prototype sewing machine became the first to work in a practical way.
 It could sew 900 stitches per minute, far better than the 40 of an accomplished seamstress on simple work.
 This started the industrialisation of garment and textile manufacturing, as a shirt took an hour to make compared to fifteen hours previously, but these still needed finishing by hand, and the finishers worked alone on piecework terms at home, but mass over-production by factories' machines, led to pressure on wages and to unemployment.

 In 1911, most of the mainly female workforce at the Clydebank Singer factory went on strike in support of 12 workers who had objected to increased workload and lower pay conditions imposed (by this time there were 11,500 employees).
-Although the strike did not succeed, Singer fired 400 workers including the union leaders.
+Although the strike did not succeed, Singer's fired 400 workers including the union leaders.
 The Singer Strike was one of the key actions leading to protests known as Red Clydeside.

 In the 1960s, Japanese production efficiency brought aluminium body machines and products at lower pricing which outsold the cast iron Singer machines.
 The symbolic tower was knocked down as the Singer Clydebank factory was modernised, but it closed in 1980 and was demolished in the late 1990s.

 Personal life

-In 1830, at nineteen Isaac Singer married fifteen-year-old Catherine Maria Haley (1815–1884).
+In 1830, at nineteen, Isaac Singer married fifteen-year-old Catherine Maria Haley (1815–1884).
 The couple had two children before he left her to join the Baltimore Strolling Players.
 In 1860, Singer divorced Catherine on the basis of her adultery with Stephen Kent.
 Their son William spoke up for his mother in the divorce case and was snubbed by Singer, including in his will where William received just $500 of Singer's $13,000,000 fortune.
 Their two children were: